2021–22 Stoke City F.C. season: March

 Stoke's poor form continued into March with a third straight league defeat, 1–0 against Blackpool prompting an angry reaction from supporters.
 The team then played away at the leagues bottom two clubs, Barnsley and Peterborough United and drew both matches and were also beaten by Cardiff City.
 Stoke ended their nine match winless run with a 2–0 win over Millwall on 19 March.
 During the international break it was announced by joint chairman John Coates that the clubs owners, bet365 Group, have converted £40m of loans into equity in the club's holding company, and waived £120m of shareholder loans.

 April

 An own goal from Sheffield United centre-back John Egan gave the Potters a second consecutive home victory.
 They then lost 2–1 at relegation-threatened Reading.
 Stoke then beat Midlands rivals West Bromwich Albion 3–1, with goals from Baker, Brown and an own goal from Jake Livermore.
 On Good Friday Stoke played Bristol City in a match of poor quality a late cross-cum-shot from Jay Dasilva looped over Jack Bonham to earn the Robins the win.
 On Easter Monday Stoke beat Blackburn Rovers 1–0 at Ewood Park with an early goal from Jacob Brown.
-They this followed up against Queens Park Rangers with another 1–0 win, Brown again scoring the only goal.
+They followed this up with another 1–0 win against Queens Park Rangers, Brown again scoring the only goal.
 The last away match of the season saw City beaten by play-off chasing Middlesbrough.